oqkr/java-gnu-cat/README.md

 * Passing the same option multiple times (e.g., `cat -n -n -n`) attempts to apply the same option multiple times on the already transformed input, which is almost certainly never what you want.
+* Not quite a bug but a difference: In GNU cat, if a file doesn't exist or can't be read, execution continues on to the next file after printing an error.
+This version of cat, however, tries to read all the files up front and crashes without doing anything at all if any one of the files can't be read.